Food hygiene ratings for all businesses included in the scheme are published on the Food Standards Agency's food hygiene ratings website.

 - You must provide details of the improvements made with your request, including supporting evidence where appropriate.

-- The officer will give you a ‘new’ food hygiene rating based on the level of compliance that is found at the time of the re-visit - you should be aware that your rating could go up, down or remain the same.
+- We will make an unannounced visit and the officer will give you a ‘new’ food hygiene rating based on the level of compliance that is found at the time of the re-visit.
+Your rating could go up or down, or remain the same.